Monique Luiz: Later life

 In 1975, Corzilius and her parents moved to Philippsbourg, France, where she married Portuguese Manuel Luiz before returning to the United States in 1983.
 The couple settled in Phoenix, Arizona.
 She did not see the "Daisy" commercial until the 2000s, when she searched for it on the Internet.
 Another child actor, Birgitte Olsen, falsely claimed that she was the child actor in the commercial.
-Monique's husband Manuel became a naturalized American citizen in 2011.
+Corzilius's husband Manuel became a naturalized American citizen in 2011.
 As of 2014, she worked as a human-resources supervisor at a Phoenix bank.
 She appeared in the 2014 documentary Bombs Away about the 1964 presidential election and its role in ushering "in a new age of highly negative television advertising".

 While campaigning for the 2016 presidential election, Democratic nominee Hillary Clinton enlisted Monique to appear in a "sequel" commercial.
 The ad featured Luiz introducing herself, in voice-over with footage from the original "Daisy" ad.
 She said, "The fear of nuclear war that we had as children, I never thought our children would ever have to deal with that again.
 And to see that coming forward in this election is really scary."
 The spot was aired during the commercial breaks of evening newscasts in Arizona, Florida, Iowa, Nevada, New Hampshire, North Carolina, Ohio, and Pennsylvania.